 - I can do Z but moving Z to stage 2 can help you finish things within timeline and very low on budget.

 4. The concluding part

-Proposals should never be more than 3 paras but if you have the 4th, it has to be only for the call to action and include very important information.
-I conclude my proposal with a very short line about when I can start and any important information that can impact the delivery of the project.
+Proposals should never be more than three paras, but if you have the 4th, it has to be only for the call to action and include essential information.
+I conclude my proposal with a short line about when I can start and any critical information that can impact the delivery of the project.

 Normally it is

 I can start your project immediately and let me know if you would like to discuss anything further with me.

 I can start your project immediately and look forward to working with you.

 If I cannot start immediately, I will share a tentative time like next week or even provide a date from 15th of this month.